rweigel/stats/hw.md

 This problem is a prelude to the frequentist interpretation of probability and hypothesis testing.

-I select $n=100$ men at random from the U.S. population and compute the average and standard deviation of their heights.
+I select $n=100$ men at random from the US population and compute the average and standard deviation of their heights.
 Assume that the distribution of the population is gaussian with a standard deviation equal to the sample's standard deviation.

-Using only the techniques used in the previous problem and these assumptions, make a statement about the likelihood that the actual U.S. population average is more than 1 inch larger or smaller than the average of the $n$ heights.
+Using only the techniques used in the previous problem and these assumptions, make a statement about the likelihood that the actual US population average is more than 1 inch larger or smaller than the average of the $n$ heights.

 1. Briefly describe how you could do a calculation to estimate the likelihood.
-If you have done hypothesis testing before, don't use any of its terminology or techniques.
+If you have done hypothesis testing before, use its terminology and techniques sparingly.
 2. Implement the calculation.
 Assume the mean of the $100$ men was 72 inches and the standard deviation was 3 inches.

 Save your answer to part 1. in a file named `HW1_2.md` or `HW1_2.pdf`.
 Save your answer to part 2. in a file named `HW1_2.py`.

 **Answer**

-In this problem, a single sample of $n=100$ was used to compute an average, $\overline{X}_o$ and standard deviation $s_o$.
+In this problem, a single sample of $n=100$ was used to compute an average, $\overline{X}_o$, and standard deviation $s_o$.
 We do not know the population average $\mu$ but want to make a statement (or "inference") about it.

 Now do many (say $10,000$) experiments of drawing a sample of $100$ values from a gaussian distribution with mean $\overline{X}_o$ and sample standard deviation $s_o$.
 That is, assume that the actual unknown population distribution has a mean and standard deviation equal to that from the sample.